ceapowell/Surrogate-Modelling/README.md

 ## Polynomial Approximation based on point evaluations

 ... also known as stochastic collocation (although that term is sometimes used to mean interpolation exclusively).
-There are a wide range of polynomial-based approximation techniques that are based on polynomial approximation (also known as stochastic collocation:
+There are a wide range of polynomial-based approximation techniques that use point evaluations (computer model runs at appropriately chosen inputs).

 ### Interpolation